 NGL and offgas fractionation is provided through interests in one straddle plant at Cochrane, as well as an integrated offgas business that includes the Redwater Olefinic Fractionator, Pioneer I and Pioneer II processing facilities located near Fort McMurray, Alberta, and the Boreal pipeline system that connects these facilities.

 The facilities infrastructure segment generates adjusted EBITDA that is supported by fee-based and cost-of-service arrangements and sells commodity-based products to the marketing segment for fixed service fees.

-The Cochrane straddle plant extracts and fractionates NGL into ethane and propane-plus and by production capacity, is the largest facility of its type in Canada.
+The Cochrane straddle plant extracts and fractionates NGL into ethane and propane-plus and by production capacity, is one of the largest facility of its type in Canada.
 The plant has processing design capacity of 2.5 bcf/d of natural gas to recover approximately 100,000 b/d of NGL, of which 65,000 b/d are ethane and 35,000 b/d are propane-plus and processes a significant portion of available gas on the western leg of the TC Energy Alberta System.

 Pioneer I and Pioneer II are two offgas plants located near Fort McMurray, Alberta and have the capacity to recover approximately 40,000 b/d of an ethane-plus mixture from upgrader offgas, a by-product of bitumen upgrading operations, helping to reduce GHG emissions.
 Once extracted, the liquid mix is shipped via pipeline to Inter Pipeline’s Redwater Olefinic Fractionator where it is fractionated into marketable products.